-The Open Quality Standards Initiative (OQSI) was established by the George Boole Foundation, a centre of excellence in digital logic, decision analysis and applied digital technology.
-In 2010 an initiative was launched into decision analysis (Decision Analysis Initiative) the DAI 2010-2015, as a platform for gathering information and knowledge on Decision Analysis to be applied to advancing the state-of-the-art in project cycle and portfolio management processes.
-These activities were initially based on reviews of case studies at the SEEL library (Systems Engineering Economics Lab) which has purchased all of the Decision Analysis output of the Stanford Research Institute in 1985.
+The Open Quality Standards Initiative (OQSI) was established by the George Boole Foundation, in 2010 as an activity in the Foundation's Decision Analysis Initiative 2010-2015 This remains a platform for gathering information and knowledge on Decision Analysis to be applied to advancing the state-of-the-art in project cycle and portfolio management processes.
+These activities were initially based on reviews of case studies at the SEEL library (Systems Engineering Economics Lab) which had purchased all of the Decision Analysis output of the Stanford Research Institute in 1985.

 The DAI proved to be a successful activity in delivering a range of practical proposals.
 The most important being the need for due diligence project design standards or recommendations.